 Cottonwood Habitat Overstory Management Program

-To preserve old-growth cottonwood trees along the Coldwater and Nicola Rivers by implementing non-harmful methods to deter beavers from removing these trees.
+Together, we are working to protect old-growth cottonwood trees along the Coldwater and Nicola Rivers by implementing humane and non-destructive measures to deter beaver activity.

-• Providing Shade: Keeping water temperatures suitable for fish species.
+• Providing Shade: Helping regulate water temperature for fish species.

 Key Benefits

-Improved health of the Coldwater and Nicola Rivers for aquatic species.
+• Improved river health for aquatic species in the Coldwater and Nicola systems.

 Scope of Work

-Survey and map existing old-growth cottonwoods in the river areas.
+• Survey and map existing old-growth cottonwoods along the rivers.

-Engage with Rightsholders, stakeholders, and local community members to share knowledge and foster support.
+• Work with Rightsholders, community partners, and residents to share knowledge and build support.

 Status